 Although Mega Blastoise performs considerably better, Mega Gyarados is still a beast in this Raid.
 As a Water and Dark type, it takes increased damage from Electric and Fighting type attacks, so it doesn't last quite as long, but it will still boost the other Water type Pokémon on the field.
 If you are bringing Mega Gyarados to this fight, you'll want it to know Waterfall and Hydro Pump.

 A Fighting type introduced in the Gen V Unova region, Conkeldurr performs great against Regirock in a vacuum.
 It takes half damage from Rock type attacks and has no weaknesses the Rock Titan can exploit.
 However until we get a Mega Evolved Fighting type, Conkeldurr should only be brought to this Raid if you can't coordinate using Mega Blastoise or Mega Venusaur.
-Conkeldurr's first stage, Timburr has become a little more common, being featured in Raids and during events, and Conkeldurr benefits from Trade Evolution, leaving lots of extra Candies for powering up.
+Conkeldurr's first stage, Timburr has been featured in Raids and during events, and Conkeldurr benefits from Trade Evolution, leaving lots of extra Candy for powering up.
 Counter and Dynamic Punch is the moveset you'll want your Conkeldurr to know for this fight.

 Originally encountered in the Sinnoh region of Gen IV, Lucario also performs well against Regirock in a vacuum.
 Once Lucario or Metagross have their Mega Evolutions unlocked, both will out perform Mega Blastoise, but until then, Lucario is great if you can't coordinate for the Mega boost.
 Lucario takes half damage from Regirock's Normal attack and quarter damage from its Rock type attacks, but double damage from its Fighting type attacks.
 Unfortunately, the only way to get Lucario is by evolving its baby stage, Riolu and Riolu is incredibly rare, only hatching from a select few Eggs.
 Still, if you have Lucario, Counter and Aura Sphere is the moveset you'll want it to know.